Fontom71/openpicnic-api/README.md

 ## Installation

-define the following environment variables:
+Define the following environment variables:

 Database connection:
 * `DATABASE_HOST` - the host of the database